-In 2004, the United States Army Corps of Engineers (Corps) asserted that Boston Edison Co.
-(NStar), its subsidiary Harbor Energy Electric Company (HEEC), and the Authority were in violation of a permit (MA BOSS 198900530, dated August 31, 1989) which authorized the installation of a submarine electric power cable.
-The cable runs under the channel bed of Boston Harbor and extends from South Boston to Deer Island and is used to provide electric power for Deer Island operations.
-The Corps alleges that the power cable, in places, has been installed at depths less than those required by the permit.
-The Corps has demanded that the permittees develop plans and an implementation schedule for bringing the cable's depth and location into compliance with the permit.
-The demand has been made in connection with and in anticipation of a Massachusetts Port Authority project known as the Boston Harbor Deep Draft Navigation Improvement Project.
-The Project involves dredging operations intended to deepen the harbor channel so as to make it navigable by deep-draft vessels.
-The intended route of the Project's dredging operations will come very close to the depth at which the cable is believed to be located.
-The Project has now received the various design, environmental and state and federal funding approvals necessary to the start of the work.
-Project dredging operations in the vicinity of the cable is scheduled to begin in the fall of 2017.
+In 2004, the United States Army Corps of Engineers (Corps) notified Boston Edison Co.
+(NStar), its subsidiary Harbor Energy Electric Company (HEEC), and the Authority of allegations that each, as permittees, were in violation of certain depth requirements contained in a permit (MA BOSS 198900530, dated August 31, 1989) which authorized the installation of a submarine electric power cable running under the channel bed of Boston Harbor extending from South Boston to Deer Island, used to provide electric power for Deer Island operations.
+The Corps alleges that the power cable, in places, has been installed at depths less than those required by the permit and would eventually interfere with a project of harbor dredging known as the Boston Harbor Deep Draft Navigation Improvement Project (the "Project") which will allow deep-draft cargo vessels to dock in Boston Harbor.